resourceguru/api-docs/endpoints/bookings.md

 If there is a problem with the request, you'll get a `422 Unprocessable Entity` and get a JSON object explaining the validation errors.
 If the user does not have access to update the Booking, you'll see `403 Forbidden`.

+Please note that you do not need to pass an end_time parameter for time-specific bookings.
+The system will automatically calculate the end_time based on your duration and start_time.

 ## Update a Booking

 * `PUT /v1/:subdomain/bookings/1` will update the Booking from the parameters passed and return